robinsalehjan/web-trendinghashtaggraph/README.md

 2. Pull the image from docker hub: `docker pull robinsalehjan/thg:v1`

 3. Run the image: `docker run -d -p 8080:8080 --env-file env.list --rm robinsalehjan/thg` and open `localhost:8080` in your browser

-# Note to self

-1. Setup CI environment first
-2. Design patterns and proper abstractions is the idiomatic way of handling complexity.
-3. Use exceptions to avoid it from spilling into the other parts of the system.